Airlines, cruises and tours waive change and cancellation fees due to coronavirus [Updated]

 Even though coronavirus is now a known event and you won't be covered for any COVID-19 related incidences, it is still worth considering travel insurance for your future trip.
 If you decide to delay or alter your itinerary, it is possible to update your policy with the new dates, provided you haven't started your trip yet.

-This story was updated on 31 July 2020 with change fee waiver date extensions on Delta.
+This story was updated on 27 October 2020 with cancellation fee waiver date changes on P&O Cruises.